-The year 2020 will undoubtedly go down in history as the point in time when COVID-19 paralysed the world.
-From the moment the pandemic gripped the world around March 2020, it has drawn significant comparison to past pandemics and even world wars for its assault on human lives, health security and the global economy.
-In Kenya, low income households and the small enterprises – particularly those in the informal sector that accounts for an estimated 83.6% of total employment – have borne the brunt of the pandemic.
+The year 2020 will undoubtedly go down in history as the point in time when COVID-19 paralysed humanity.
+From the moment the pandemic gripped the world around March 2020, it drew comparisons to the 1918 Spanish Flu, and even the two World Wars, for its unrelenting assault on human lives, livelihoods and the global economy.
+In Kenya, low income households and the small enterprises – particularly those in the informal sector that account for an estimated 83.6% of total employment – have borne the brunt of the pandemic.

 Although there have been positive signs of hope in the search for a vaccine, it might be long before developing countries like Kenya can gain mass access to vaccines as they first have to pass the high threshold of medical science.
 Worse still, the wait is likely to be longer for Kenyans at the bottom of the pyramid, who incidentally constitute the majority of the population.

 One may ask – how can low-income Kenyans survive the dual mire of the COVID-19 crisis and the lingering stranglehold of poverty?
 This question obviously had no straightforward answer.
 Finance is by nature a complex tool that organisations like FSD Kenya and others in the financial sector development space are only striving to shape into an enabler of poverty reduction.
 There are however ideas that can help shape the path towards a better, more inclusive financial landscape that gradually draws in more and more underserved segments of the population into the tent of prosperity.